 \subsection{Results on Graph Classification}

-For graph classification, 50\% of graphs are randomly sampled as the source dataset, with graphs of higher homophily having a greater chance of selection; the remaining 50\% form the target dataset.
+For graph classification, 50\% of graphs are randomly sampled as the source dataset, with higher-homophily graphs having a greater chance of selection; the remaining 50\% form the target dataset.
 Please see experiments with graph density distribution shift in Table \ref{tab:graphgcndensity} (see the Appendix).
 The base \gnn is trained on the source dataset.
-We repeat the experiments for two base \gnns (GCN and GAT) to show how the models generalize over different architectures.
-Note that GPPT is limited to node classification so we exclude it from this experiment.
+We repeat the experiments with two base \gnns (GCN and GAT) to demonstrate how the models generalize across different architectures.
+Note that GPPT is limited to node classification, so we exclude it from this experiment.

 Table \ref{tab:graphgcn25} presents graph classification results, where baselines use 25\% labeled data, while our method, \namemodel, uses 0\%.
 Two key observations highlight \namemodel's contribution: first, it consistently surpasses the BaseModel, validating it as a reliable, non-detrimental prompting method.
-Second, and \textit{most notably, \namemodel's use of no labels offers broad applicability to diverse unlabeled datasets, marking a step towards graph foundation models.}

-Interestingly, evaluations with \problemname setting reveal that baselines often fail to improve performance and sometimes make it worse.
-All-In-One and GraphPrompt perform poorly with both \gnn architectures---All-In-One mixes prompting subgraphs with original graphs despite distribution misalignment, while GraphPrompt relies on its own decoder instead of the \gnn's projection head.
+Second, and \textit{most notably, \namemodel's use of no labels offers broad applicability to diverse unlabeled datasets, marking a step towards graph foundation models.} Interestingly, evaluations with \problemname setting reveal that baselines often fail to improve performance and sometimes make it worse.
+Most of the graph prompting methods, except for GPF-Plus, perform poorly with both \gnn architectures.
 Although GPF-Plus has the same prompting function as \namemodel's, it struggles with adapting to distribution shifts.
-Conversely, \namemodel leverages source data knowledge.
-It generates pseudo-labels from highly confident predictions, learning effectively from samples that closely match the source distribution.
+Conversely, \namemodel leverages source data knowledge and generates pseudo-labels from highly confident predictions, learning effectively from samples that closely match the source distribution.
 This ensures consistent improvement across all cases.